Skip to footer content

 $vbLabelText $csharpLabel

-This code demonstrates how to generate a dynamic product inventory report in Excel using IronXL.
-It builds a list of Product objects containing details like SKU, price, stock level, and restock date, then calculates a derived CalculatedValue for each item.
-The data is converted into a DataTable, written to an Excel worksheet with headers, and formatted for readability using auto-sized columns.
-IronXL seamlessly handles data types such as decimals, booleans, and dates, ensuring professional spreadsheet output.
-The result, ProductInventory.xlsx, provides a clean, data-driven inventory export ideal for business reporting or analytics.
+This code builds a list of Product objects containing details like SKU, price, stock level, and restock date, then calculates a derived CalculatedValue for each item.
+IronXL handles data types such as decimals, booleans, and dates, ensuring professional spreadsheet output.
+The result, ProductInventory.xlsx, provides a clean, data-driven inventory export suitable for business reporting or analytics.
+You can also export a DataTable to Excel directly if your existing codebase already works with DataTable objects.

 C# Export List of Objects to Excel with IronXL: Image 2 - Example output for complex business objects